-Speech by Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat at the Opening of Children's Museum Singapore on 8 December 2022.
+Speech by Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat at the opening of the Children's Museum Singapore on 8 December 2022.

 Ladies and Gentlemen,